Six-dimensional supermultiplets from bundles on projective spaces: Preliminaries

 We further observe that, with respect to the totalized grading, $H^0(\ft) = R/I$.
 In general, though, $I$ is not a complete intersection, so that the Koszul complex of~$I$ does not define a resolution of~$R/I$.
 Rather, $C^\bu(\ft)$ should be thought of as a derived enhancement of the standard (affine) nilpotence variety $\hat{Y}$.

 \numpar[formalism][Constructing multiplets] As recalled in the introduction, the pure spinor superfield formalism is an equivalence of categories between $\fp$-multiplets and $\fp_0$-equivariant $C^\bu(\ft)$-modules; it restricts to $R/I$-modules, giving a systematic way to construct a class of supersymmetric multiplets by studying sheaves on the affine scheme $\hat{Y}$ of square-zero supersymmetries.
 Here, we give a rough overview, reviewing the aspects which are relevant to this work; for details, we refer to~\cite{perspectives,EHSequiv}.
-In particular, we make use of the notion of a supermultiplet as defined in~\cite{perspectives}; for us, a supermultiplet is a chain complex of affine super vector bundles on spacetime, equipped with a homotopy action of the super Poincar\'e algebra compatible with the affine structure.
+In particular, we make use of the notion of a supermultiplet as defined in~\cite{perspectives}.
+A supermultiplet is a chain complex of affine super vector bundles\footnote{For $V = \mathbb{R}^d$ or $V = \mathbb{C}^d$, a vector bundle $E$ on $V$ is called affine if its total space carries an action of the affine group $\mbox{Aff} (V) = V \rtimes \mbox{Spin} (V)$ such that the structural projection $E \stackrel{\pi}{\longrightarrow} V$ is equivariant with respect to the action of the affine group on the base $V$.
+See \cite[\S2.4.3]{perspectives} for details.} on spacetime (which here is a torsor for the vector space $\mathfrak{t}_2$ of translations), equipped with a homotopy action of the super Poincar\'e algebra that is compatible with the affine structure.

+\begin{rmk} The notion of a supermultiplet, as defined here, is appropriate for models of \emph{perturbative} field theory.
+This is reflected in the fact that all ``fields'' are sections of vector bundles, rather than (for example) maps into more general manifolds.
+As such, every interacting field theory constructed in this manner will be a \emph{formal} moduli problem.
+We will not have need to discuss such issues in greater detail here, but refer the interested reader to~\cite{CG1,CG2}.
+We will, however, occasionally use the term ``perturbative'' for emphasis in the sequel, when we find it necessary to emphasize the context of our results. \end{rmk}

 We denote the supergroup of supertranslations by $T = \exp(\ft)$; its body is a vector space $\R^d$, thought of as an additive abelian group.
 There is a corresponding supergroup $P$, the analogue of the super Poincar\'e group, which is the semidirect product of $T$ with a group $P_0$ of its outer automorphisms.
 Recall that the algebra of \emph{free superfields} is defined to be the supercommutative algebra of smooth functions on~$T$: